Dual SIM: Availability

-Dual SIM phones are common in developing countries, especially in Southeast Asia and the Indian subcontinent, with local firms like Karbonn Mobiles, LYF, Micromax and Cherry Mobile releasing feature phones and smartphones incorporating multiple SIM slots.
+Dual SIM phones are common in developing countries, especially in China, Southeast Asia and the Indian subcontinent, with local firms like Karbonn Mobiles, LYF, Micromax and Cherry Mobile releasing feature phones and smartphones incorporating multiple SIM slots.

 The French Wiko Mobile is also an example of rebadged Chinese Dual-SIM phones sold in few European countries as well as in North-West Africa.

 Usage

 Dual SIM phones have been rare in countries where phones have been usually sold on contract, as the carriers selling those phones prevent SIMs from competing carriers from being used with the phones.
 However, dual SIMs have been popular in locations where people normally buy phones directly from manufacturers.
 In such places there is little lock-in to carrier networks, and the costs of having two phone numbers are much lower.

 Dual SIM phones allow separate numbers for personal and business calls on the same handset.
 Access to multiple networks is useful for people living in places where a single network's coverage may prove inadequate or unreliable.
 They are also useful in places where lower prices apply to calls between clients of the same provider.

 Dual SIM phones allow users to keep separate contact lists on each SIM, and allow easier roaming by being able to access a foreign network while keeping the existing local card.

 Vendors of foreign SIMs for travel often promote dual-SIM operation, with a home country and local SIM in the same handset.